Titles and Affiliations

 Buffalo, New York

-- Understanding the molecular drivers of aggressive breast cancer in African American women and how these are different in Caucasian women.
+Understanding the molecular drivers of aggressive breast cancer in Black women and how these are different in white women.

-Impact: While TNBC accounts for less than 20 percent of breast cancer diagnosed in the US, women of African American descent are two times more likely to be diagnosed with TNBC than Caucasian women.
-Currently, it is not clear what accounts for this disparity.
+Black women are 40 percent more likely to die of their breast cancer than white women.
+Those diagnosed with breast cancer are more likely to be younger than newly diagnosed white women and are two times more likely to be diagnosed with triple-negative breast cancer (TNBC), an aggressive subtype of the disease.
 Drs.
-Hong and Ambrosone are investigating several biological and lifestyle factors that may influence the incidence of TNBC in African American women.
-This work may provide new insights at the population level into why some women develop more aggressive breast tumors, so that personalized prevention and treatment may be designed.
+Hong and Ambrosone are investigating several biological and lifestyle factors that may influence the incidence of TNBC in Black women.
+This work may provide new insights at the population level into why some women develop more aggressive breast tumors, so that personalized prevention and treatment can be designed.

 Dr. Chi-Chen Hong is an Associate Member in the Department of Cancer Prevention and Control within the Division of Cancer Prevention and Population Sciences at Roswell Park.
 Dr. Hong’s research is focused on breast cancer etiology, survivorship, and prognosis.
 Specifically, her interests are on the influence of lifestyle, comorbidity, genetics, and immune factors.
 She has an ongoing prospective cohort study of early stage breast cancer patients to examine issues in breast cancer survivorship, and with colleagues at the Rutgers Cancer Institute of New Jersey and Rutgers University is principal investigator of a study examining the role of obesity and related comorbidities, including asthma and type 2 diabetes, and their management on quality-of-life and breast cancer survival outcomes among African American women, and to elucidate key pathways mediating these associations.